rwinch/spring-framework-wiki/The-Lifecycle-of-an-Issue.md

 ### Unassigned

-When an issue is first created, it is not yet assigned to anyone and does not have a fix version.
+When an issue is first created, it may not be assigned to anyone and will not have a fix version.

 At this stage the issue has not been read by a developer.